evanboyd31/ecse429/thingifier-tests/README.md

 1. Make sure the Thingifier API is running, otherwise the tests will fail
 2. Go into the `thingifier-tests` directory
-3. Run `poetrt install` to install all dependencies
+3. Run `poetry install` to install all dependencies
-4. Run `poetry run pytest` to run the tests
+4. Run `poetry run pytest` to run the tests.
+Run `poetry run pytest --random-order` to run the tests in a random order

 ## How to write a test
 1. Create a file called `test_[whatever].py`